ErikParkerrr/PhoneAccelerometerToTwist/README.md

 * This repo has a dummy HTTPS certificate included with it.
 This is for testing purposes only.
 HTTPS is requried to get a phone to share IMU data so some certificate is needed.
 If using a dummy certificate, you must tell your browser to continue to the website as it will not be able to confirm the authenticity of the certificate.

+* You must navigate to the webserver using HTTPS in the address bar or it may not work.
+Your browser may not add HTTPS by default.

 # Installation and Usage

 This software makes use of the flask and flask_cors packages